Hide and Seek in Embedding Space: Geometry-based Steganography and Detection in Large Language Models: Attack-Side Studies

 \subsection{Accuracy}

-Following \cite{meier2025trojanstego}, we report exact match rate: the percentage of held-out (prompt, secret) pairs for which all 32 bits are successfully hidden \cite{meier2025trojanstego}.
+Following \cite{meier2025trojanstego}, we report exact match rate: the percentage of held-out (prompt, secret) pairs for which all 32 bits are successfully hidden \cite{meier2025trojanstego}. \definecolor{bestM}{HTML}{E9D5FF}

 \cref{tab:accuracy_improvement} shows that our embedding-based methods achieve higher exact match rates than the ASCII+Parity baseline while being harder to recover (\cref{fig:recoverability_scatter}).
 ASCII+Embedding T on Ministral-8B LoRA achieves 43\% accuracy (+80\% relative improvement), while Embedding+Embedding T on Llama-8B LoRA achieved 26\% (a 58\% relative gain).
 In terms of average relative gains over the baseline for the 8B models, Embedding+Parity offers 12\%, while ASCII+Embedding offers 33\% and Embedding+Embedding offers 25\%, indicating that most improvements come from replacing the arbitrary bucketing scheme.
 Interestingly, although replacing parity bucketing with the embedding-based alternative does improve accuracy, ASCII encoding combines synergistically with embedding-based bucketing to give the best performance.
 Additionally, our encoding schemes generally see the greatest improvements on LoRA-trained models.
 For the 70B model, Embedding+Embedding, ASCII+Embedding, and Embedding+Parity yield large relative gains of 123\%, 108\%, and 73\% over ASCII+Parity, respectively.
 Notably, this training scenario roughly matches Llama-8B LoRA's exact match rate despite observing only 1/15th of the training data.
 Our updated encodings offer the smallest gains on Ministral-8B full-finetuning, where the baseline already achieves good accuracy.
-Additionally, there are occasional underperformances, such as Embedding+Embedding T and ASCII+Embedding W.
+Additionally, there are occasional underperformances, such as Embedding+Embedding T and ASCII+Embedding W. The Mixed-motive (M) rows show that mixing $25\%$ instruction-tuning data with the steganographic objective does not reduce EM; it is comparable to or higher than the T baseline (e.g., LL A+E: $30\% \to 38\%$).